NEW ZEALAND

 i waho i Toka-ahuru;

-Ko te peka i rere mai ki uta rā
+Ko te peka i rere mai ki uta ra

-hei kura mo Māhaki.
+hei kura mo Mahaki.

 Ko Mangamoteo, ko Uetanguru,

-Ko te kōiwi ko Rongorapua.
+Ko te koiwi ko Rongorapua.

-Only the underwater tree Makauri:17 was left behind
+Only the tree Makauri:18 was left behind

-out at the reef Toka-ahuru, near Gisborne,
+out at the

 The branch of which was cast ashore